 Description of Valero Energy's Business.
 Valero Energy is one of the top three U.S. refining companies in terms of refining capacity.
-It acquired Ultramar Diamond Shamrock Corporation on December 31, 2001, and now owns and operates 12 refineries, three of which are served by our pipelines and terminals:
+Valero Energy owns and operates 14 refineries, seven of which are served by our pipelines, terminals and storage assets.
+The current total capacity of each of those seven refineries to process crude oil and other feedstocks is as follows: